BEND ELKS MEMORIAL DAY TOURNAMENT

 Division 1 = Major & Upper Level AAA, JBO Fed

 Division 2 = Lower AAA & AA, JBO American/National

 *** Triple Crown reserves the right to combine divisions at any point***

 Outdoorsy, yet sophisticated, Bend is the state's hottest destination spot.
-Oregon's playground is where it's at if you like mountain biking, hiking, rafting, golfing, fishing, climbing, camping, skiing and/or general sightseeing.
-The area features several resorts and Historic Bend, a must-do locale, with 250 specialty shops, restaurants, brew pubs, art galleries, antique stores, coffee houses and such, coupled with Bohemian flare and historic charm.
+Oregon's playground delivers with mountain biking, hiking, rafting, golfing, fishing, climbing, camping, skiing and general sightseeing.
+The area features several resorts and Historic Bend, a must-do locale, with 250 specialty shops, restaurants, brew pubs, art galleries, antique stores and coffee houses, coupled with Bohemian flair and historic charm.
 At an elevation of 3,628 feet, Bend enjoys the predominately dry climate of the Great Basin.
 Sunny days, low humidity and cool nights are common.